 When you’re shopping for specific products designed to remedy conditions associated with hard water, you want to make sure you’re looking for ingredients that include “chelating agents.”

-But you don’t need $100-per-bottle formulas to get great results.
-So long as you opt for chelating cleansers with ingredients like citric acid, EDTA or sodium phytate, your skin should stay in good shape.
+However, you don’t need a $100-per-bottle formula to get great results.
+As long as you opt for chelating cleansers with ingredients like citric acid, EDTA, or sodium phytate, your skin should stay in good shape.

 Vitamin C can help rejuvenate a dull appearance, while vitamin A helps treat fine lines and wrinkles that can occur when skin isn’t properly hydrated.

-And while dryness can be exacerbated by exfoliation, it’s not a bad idea to exfoliate the facial skin once a week at most, always using natural micrograins, if you’re experiencing extreme dryness.
-This will help get rid of dead skin cells and encourage faster cell turnover rates.
+While dryness can be exacerbated by exfoliation, it’s not a bad idea to exfoliate the facial skin once every week or so.
+If you’re experiencing extreme dryness, make sure to only exfoliate with natural micrograins.
+Exfoliation will help get rid of dead skin cells and encourage faster cell turnover rates.

 No matter what types of skin concerns you’re dealing with, the best course of action is always to talk to a board-certified dermatologist.
-He or she will be able to recommend cleansers that are easy to rinse away in hard water, and moisturizers that are specifically designed to heal dry, damaged skin.
+They will be able to recommend cleansers that are easy to rinse away in hard water, and moisturizers that are specifically designed to heal dry, damaged skin.

 Ask a Cosmetic Doctor on Zwivel

 Got a question about a cosmetic treatment?
 With over 2,000 doctor answers and counting, the Zwivel forum is the best place to get expert professional opinions.